faizanbashir/faizanbashir.github.io/_posts/2020-01-19-adding-limited-access-iam-user-to-eks-cluster.md

 $ kubectl create secret generic my-secret --from-literal=db_password=<SOME_STRONG_PASSWORD>
 {% endhighlight %}

-Simply put the `eks-user` user should be able to perform all the actions specified in the verbs array for `pods`, `secrets`, `configmaps`, `deployments`, `events`.
+Simply put the `eks-user` user should be able to perform all the actions specified in the verbs array for `pods`, `secrets`, `configmaps`, `deployments`, and `events`.
 You can read more about it here [Kubernetes Authorization Overview](https://kubernetes.io/docs/reference/access-authn-authz/authorization/).

 ***

 ### Can-I or Not

 You can use `auth can-i` to check if you have permission to a resource.
-To see if you have the permission to get pods run simply run:
+To see if you have the permission to get pods simply run:

 {% highlight shell %}
 $ kubectl auth can-i get pods